methanoliver/pandoc-fimfic/README.md

 the Metadata can be specified using the Pandoc option `-M KEY=VALUE` or `--metadata=KEY:VALUE`.

-It is far preferable to use a YAML file, however:
+It generally preferable to use a YAML file, however, especially if you're working on a story with multiple chapters:

     pandoc -t path/to/fimfic.lua config.yaml mystory.md -o mystory.bbcode